MatthewMatero/TrOP/readme.md

 This repo holds the code for the modeling from the paper Opioid Death Projections with AI-based Forecasts using Social Media Language, which proposes the **Tr**ansformer for **O**pioid **P**rediction model.

+# Data

+Data used for training TrOP is included as a CSV file in the data directory.
+It contains the 7 socio-economic status variables, yearly opioid mortality, and the dimensionality reduced topic vectors (20 dimensions).
+If you are looking for the raw (non-reduced) yearly topic vectors please look for them in the [County Tweet Lexical Bank](https://github.com/wwbp/county_tweet_lexical_bank).

 # Cite

 ```